 MACmacMACmacMAC was a piece composed for the 2011 Zeppelin Sound Art Festival in Barcelona, through Anilla Cultural Chile from the Contemporary Arts Museum in Santiago, Chile.

-The work is a succesive superimposition of the soundscape of five spaces at the museum.
+The work was a succesive superimposition of the soundscape of five spaces at the museum.
 Recordings were carried out during five days on five different audio mediums, rotating each day.

-On Monday December 5th, a reel-to-reel tape will record 5 minutes of the soundscape at the museum's basement.
+On Monday December 5th, a reel-to-reel tape recorded 5 minutes of the soundscape at the museum's basement.

-On Tuesday, at the same time and place, the reel-to-reel tape will reproduce yesterday's recording while being recorded by a minicassette.
+On Tuesday, at the same time and place, the reel-to-reel tape reproduced yesterday's recording while being recorded by a minicassette.

-On Wednesday the minicassette will play while being recorded by an mp3.
+On Wednesday the minicassette played the recording while being recorded by an mp3.

-On Thursday mp3 will play while a cassette player records.
+On Thursday an mp3 played while a cassette player recorded.

-On Friday the cassette will play while being recorded by a digital recorder.
+On Friday the cassette played while being recorded by a digital recorder.

-On Saturday the digital recorder plays while being recorded by the reel-to-reel, going back to the start.
+On Saturday the digital recorder played while being recorded by the reel-to-reel, going back to the start.

-The same procedure, with different combinations, will be undertaken at each of the selected spaces: underground, main hall, room in the second floor, offices in the third floor and the roof.
+The same procedure, with different combinations, was undertaken at each selected space: underground, main hall, room in the second floor, offices in the third floor and the roof.

-The result will be 25 minutes per day which will feed back while being transferred from medium to medium.
+The result was 25 minutes per day which will feed back while being transferred from medium to medium.